wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/250224_Hercules_GR-I11/index.md

 ![Hercules front rack](images/Frontträger.jpg)

 Front light is inconsistent across sizing.
-45s come with a quite nice Litemove SEC-110, the 49s spec the much cheaper feeling Fuxon FS-100 EB.
+45s come with a nice Litemove SEC-110, the 49s spec the much cheaper feeling Fuxon FS-100 EB.
 Still not bad but a downgrade.
 In both cases the light cable is too short to move it from the bars to the front rack.

 Anyhow here's the result of it all, a better image will be here shortly: